Rising temperatures can have a significant impact on home energy costs.

 To further communicate the impacts of rising temperatures across the United States, the First Street Foundation Extreme Heat Model calculates the impact rising temperatures have on a home’s air conditioning usage and the energy costs associated with this increased use.
 Annual electricity consumption is calculated for this year and 30 years from now to show how the AC costs will change for any property over the next three decades.

-Please note that the costs associated with increased energy usage does not impact a property’s Heat Factor.
+Please note that the costs associated with increased energy usage do not impact a property’s Heat Factor.
 These estimates are included to further communicate the impact rising temperatures have on the costs associated with increased air conditioning usage and energy consumption.

 Calculating AC electricity consumption